 Sri Lanka

-Though the violence had ceased, its traumatic effects on families and children were still visible.
+Although the violence had ceased, the traumatic effects on families and children were still visible.
 ChildsPlay International partnered with Nanda Waninaika, who runs a school and multidisciplinary collective, to reintroduce the children to play, creative activities, and games.

-The program included drawing, painting, traditional singing and dancing, story-telling, and discovery of local folklore through village elders.
+The program included drawing, painting, traditional singing and dancing, storytelling, and discovery of local folklore through village elders.
+These activities were not just for fun, they were a form of empowering education.
+The children were able to learn and express themselves in a safe and supportive environment.

 Alawa is a remote village of hills and valleys, rice paddies, lotus ponds and daily rainfall, populated by parrots, monkeys and elephants.
 We spent several weeks at the Nugewalla monastery, where young novice monks are inducted and trained.
 The young men’s lives are very challenging, with a strict discipline of prayer, chanting, meals, and meditation.
 We were welcomed by the senior monk, who was 80, and had preached Buddhism around the world.
 The youngest novice was 9, and had not yet been formally inducted.